Get Featured on Analog.Cafe!

 Life and film photography.
 Most of us think of it as a hobby, though for some, it ends up becoming an obsession, a therapy, or a profession.
 “Family Portraits to Live With,” “From Film to Digital, and Back Again,” and “Old Film and Life” are great examples of such writing.

 Events, perspectives, documentaries.
 It could be a reflection on a changing neighbourhood, like in Tommy’s “Raincouver,” a reflection on the final year at a high school, or a documentary of the Toronto’s Exhibition in full panoramic shots.

 Female perspective.
 Women photographers have a unique way of seeing the world.
 I’d like to see more of it, especially in our male-dominated niche.
 “Purple Mood,” “Calm,” and “Dwell” are great examples of ladies answering the call for submissions.

 Thoughts, experiments, and imagination.
-Abstract images often beg for interpretation, which a well-written essay could guide the reader towards.
-Lisa’s “Dwell” essay, accompanied by her haunting self-portraits does that nicely.
+Abstract images often beg for interpretation, which a well-written essay could guide the reader.
+Lisa’s “Dwell” essay, accompanied by her haunting self-portraits, does that nicely.

 Peoples’ and animals’ interactions with the urban landscape.
-A classic essay topic, with a poetic twist of words to make the reader imagine they are a part of another world.
+A classic essay topic with a poetic twist of words makes the reader imagine they are a part of another world.
 Jackie’s “Bare by Light” is a fantastic example of such work.
 Betty does it well with another essay, “Soi Dogs.”